matthieugomez/statar/README.md

 	DT %>% group_by(id) %>% expand(date, type = "across")
 	````

+	The package also includes a `tidyr::spread` method for data.tables that relies on `dcast.data.table`.

+# Merge
-3. The package adds a wrapper for `merge` on data.tables based on Stata syntax
+The package adds a wrapper for `data.table::merge` based on Stata syntax

 	````R
 	## left join